tincan-linux/tincan-linux.github.io/site/wiki/moss.md

   - verbose_builds: if this is set to true, build output for _all_ packages will be printed to stdout.
-If false, you can still enable build output by adding the 'v' flag to a build command (e.g. arc vb gcc).
+If false, you can still enable build output by adding the 'v' flag to a build command (e.g. moss vb gcc).
 This key is required.

-  - strip: if this is set to true, arc will strip unneeded symbols from binary files, and if set false, arc will not strip symbols from binaries.
+  - strip: if this is set to true, moss will strip unneeded symbols from binary files, and if set false, moss will not strip symbols from binaries.
 Specific packages can override this by setting meta.strip in package.toml.
 This key is required.

-  - su_command: by default, arc will look for one of three commands to escalate privileges, in this order: 'sudo', 'doas', 'ssu'.
+  - su_command: by default, moss will look for one of three commands to escalate privileges, in this order: 'sudo', 'doas', 'ssu'.
 If you want to use a different command for privilege escalation, you can provide that here; just note that you cannot use this to pass additional arguments to the privilege escalation utility.
 This key is optional.

-  - cache_dir: arc normally performs builds and stores cache files in ~/.cache/arc but if you want a different location to be used (e.g. /tmp/arc) you can set that here.
+  - cache_dir: moss normally performs builds and stores cache files in ~/.cache/moss but if you want a different location to be used (e.g.
+    /tmp/moss) you can set that here.
 This key is optional.

 === APPENDIX $[100]